 Use treats to train association in your dog

 To make your dog associate nail trimming process with something good, you would need to reward him/her with some dog treats or dog foods (whichever your canine prefers).
 Remember to praise your dog and pet them after a successful grooming process – they need to know that they did good.

 At first, it would be difficult to reward after the whole process, so start with small healthy treats after each nail clipping.
 One nail = one treat.
 That way your dog will start looking forward to the process.

 Make this a slow transition and a careful process

 Your Fido will not be looking forward to this procedure, so don't expect to use your best dog nail clippers right away to give your pet a full pedicure.
 Make it a gradual process, and take it slowly.
 Don't rush.
-Approach your pet in a calm, playful manner; talk quietly and don't make this into a sudden-movement competition.
-If your dog flinches, do not react in a same way but rather attempt to calm them dog.
+Approach your pet in a calm, playful manner; talk quietly, and don't make this into a sudden-movement competition.
+If your dog flinches, do not react in the same way but rather attempt to calm the dog.
 Use treats.

-Having great tools when dealing with stressful pet grooming situations like bathing a dog or clipping dog's nails will make it less uncomfortable for everybody.
-The above compiled list of best dog nail clippers for your dog's nail care will help you make the right choice for the most appropriate dog grooming tool and have a stress-free pet grooming session.
+The above-compiled list of best dog nail clippers for your dog's nail care will help you make the right choice for the most appropriate dog grooming tool and have a stress-free pet grooming session.